Re-Entry (dragster)

 Re-Entry is a streamliner dragster.

-Built by Roger Lindwall, Re-Entry seems to have benefitted from his experience in hydroplane racing, featuring a semi-enclosed cockpit and enclosed engine and rear end, mated to a typical Top Fuel car's bicycle wheels, dropped axle, and zoomie pipes.
+Built by Robert Lindwall, Re-Entry seems to have benefitted from his experience in hydroplane racing, featuring a semi-enclosed cockpit and enclosed engine and rear end, mated to a typical Top Fuel car's bicycle wheels, dropped axle, and zoomie pipes.
 The body was all-aluminum.
 Re-Entry was powered by a 392 cid hemi.

 Re-Entry debuted at Cordova Dragway, Illinois, in 1966, where she turned in the first 200 mph pass for a rear-engined dragster.

-At Indianapolis the next weekend, driver Wayne Hill clocked a 9.52 second pass at 201.34 mph, only to have the car pirouette through the traps, wrecking it.
+At Indianapolis the next weekend, Racing against Connie kalitta Robert or Bob Lindwall clocked a 9.52 second pass at 201.34 mph, only to have the car pirouette through the traps, wrecking it.
 Lindwall did not rebuild the car and quit drag racing.